Maxwell's equations

 The term "Maxwell's equations" is often also used for equivalent alternative formulations.
 Versions of Maxwell's equations based on the electric and magnetic scalar potentials are preferred for explicitly solving the equations as a boundary value problem, analytical mechanics, or for use in quantum mechanics.
 The covariant formulation (on spacetime rather than space and time separately) makes the compatibility of Maxwell's equations with special relativity manifest.
 Maxwell's equations in curved spacetime, commonly used in high-energy and gravitational physics, are compatible with general relativity.

-In fact, Albert Einstein developed special and general relativity to accommodate the invariant speed of light, a consequence of Maxwell's equations, with the principle that only relative movement has physical consequences.
+Maxwell's equations are named after the physicist and mathematician James Clerk Maxwell, who, in 1861 and 1862, published an early form of the equations that included the Lorentz force law.
 The publication of the equations marked the unification of a theory for previously separately described phenomena: magnetism, electricity, light, and associated radiation.
+The modern form of the equations in their most common formulation is credited to Oliver Heaviside.

 Since the mid-20th century, it has been understood that Maxwell's equations do not give an exact description of electromagnetic phenomena, but are instead a classical limit of the more precise theory of quantum electrodynamics.

+Summary

+The two most commonly used variants of Maxwell's equations are the microscopic and macroscopic differential form in SI units.